curious-33/trivia/README.md

 ### yarn run deploy

 Deploys to the gh-pages automatically.
 In the package.json, there is a hompage key that you should update it according to the information about your repo.
 Make sure whether gh-pages is selected or not in your settings of a repo

-## Requirements

-In this repo,  I had to use React, Redux and Typescript technologies in order to implement the task.
-Yeap, there were some unclear cases on the design that is not described in the requirement.
-In the opentdb, several parameters are required to get data, however, these fields are not given(such as: category field).
-First, I was going to add it myself, but then, I just paid more attention to the development process.

 ## Support